brightgeevarghese/demorepo/session-1-questions.md

 1. Why have you decided to learn Git and GitHub?
-To implement in our university
+Answer: To implement in our university/

 2. How do you plan to use GitHub in your classroom?
-For online UG courses
+Answer: For online UG courses

+3. What are ways that Github might help you and your students manage code?
+Answer: Code management